2 SIMPLE SERVE BOOSTERS

 or pronated through the ball

-Within these two techniques you have the answer to any problem you will experience.
+With these two techniques, you have the answer to any problem you will experience.

-During practice sessions focus on isolating these important two elements to solve problem issues that arise.
+During practice sessions, focus on isolating these two important elements to solve any problems.

 Comments